Skip to content

 # }

-There are a small number of top-level flags:
+There are a small number of built-in top-level flags:

 • --help, -h: show a help message and exit.